candlecorp/wick/README.md

 #### wasmflow-codegen

-Used to generate provider scaffolding and new component templates
+Used to generate collection scaffolding and new component templates

 - `npm install -g @wasmflow/codegen`